 Wolf: I think on occasion he is?

-On last year he did that tone album with e does one album with David, have you ever heard it?
+Last year he did that tone album with e does one album with David.
+Have you ever heard it?

 MR: Top priority?